home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 title: "YAML Style Guide"
 ---

-Additional to our general [documentation standards](/documenting/standards.md), also have a set of standards for documenting snippets of YAML.
-These standards described on this page, apply to our all YAML based code across the project, with the main focus on documentation.
+In addition to our general [documentation standards](/documenting/standards.md), we also have a set of standards for documenting snippets of YAML.
+The standards described on this page, apply to all our YAML based code across the project, with the main focus on documentation.

 Our YAML standards provide our end-users with a consistent look, the best